-(viii) advising you about the content of written submissions such as your first year progress report, literature review, 2nd year talk, 3rd year poster and your thesis;
+(viii) advising you about the content of written submissions such as your literature review, first year progress report, 2nd year talk, 3rd year poster and your thesis;

-(ix) offering informal guidance on careers.
+(x) offering informal guidance on careers;

 It occasionally happens during the course of a research degree that relations between the student and the supervisor(s) can become strained, perhaps due to differences in opinion as to the direction in which the research should proceed.
-You will, therefore, be assigned a Departmental Advisor who is familiar with the field of your research and to whom you can turn for independent advice.
-Remember that your Departmental Advisor should be someone other than any of your supervisors: during the first few weeks in the Department you need to agree with your supervisor(s) who should be your Advisor and who should be your Deputy Supervisor (see Section 2); it is permissible for the same person to take both roles.
-Of course, your Director of Graduate Studies (DGS) and members of the Graduate Studies Panel (see section 15) are also always available for a confidential chat.
-In addition, you might like to seek advice from your College Advisor (who will be assigned by College) or your College Tutor for Graduates.
-Please note that your College Advisor must not be one of your supervisors.
-The Department and Colleges all work together to ensure that your time here in Oxford is as trouble free as possible.
-It is a good idea to meet your advisors during your first term as a probationary research student.
-Informal advice is available from your JCCG representatives.
+You will, therefore, be assigned a Department Advisor who is reasonably familiar with the field of your research and to whom you can turn for independent advice.
+Remember that your Department Advisor should be someone other than any of your supervisors: during your first two weeks in the Department you need to agree with your supervisor(s) who should be your Advisor and who should be your Deputy Supervisor (see Section 2); if you have a sole supervisor then your Department Advisor also takes the role of Deputy Supervisor.

 Information on the expectations and responsibilities of research supervision, and guidance on fulfilling these, is available as follows:

-1. The Mathematical, Physical and Life Sciences Divisional Code of Practice on the Supervision of Research Students’ can be found via the ‘brief guide’ link within the webpage https://www.mpls.ox.ac.uk/graduate-school/information-for-postgraduate-research-students/supervision and in Appendix VIII of the present Materials Graduate Course Handbook.
+1. The Mathematical, Physical and Life Sciences Divisional Code of Practice on the Supervision of Research Students can be found via the link within the webpage http://www.mpls.ox.ac.uk/graduate-school/information-for-postgraduate-research-students/supervision and in Appendix VIII of the present Handbook.

 2. Very helpful guidance to both students and supervisors can be found at:

-(ii) The Vitae guides on ‘Supervising a Doctorate’ at https://www.vitae.ac.uk/doing-research/supervising-a-doctorate and ‘Doing a Doctorate’ (supervision and key relationships) at https://www.vitae.ac.uk/doing-research/doing-a-doctorate/starting-a-doctorate/supervision-and-key-relationships
+(ii) The Vitae guides on ‘Supervising a Doctorate’ at https://www.vitae.ac.uk/doing-research/supervising-a-doctorate and ‘Doing a Doctorate’ (supervision and key relationships) at https://www.vitae.ac.uk/doing-research/doing-a-doctorate/starting-a-doctorate/supervision-and-key-relationships.